 MCCQE means the Medical Council of Canada Qualifying Examination.

-Majority Vote (of the Board) means a vote of a majority of the members of the Board present and voting at a Board meeting.
-A quorum is a majority of the Board, excluding vacancies.

 The Massachusetts Health Information Highway (Mass HIway) means the network, owned and operated by the Massachusetts Executive Office of Health and Human Services (EOHHS) that enables the secure exchange of health information from one hospital or provider to another, regardless of provider affiliation, location or differences in technology.
 The MassHIway provides a mechanism for the Commonwealth’s entire health care community - residents, providers, public health officials and others - to have appropriate access to health information.

+MassHealth means the medical assistance program administered by the secretary of health and human services in accordance with M.G.L. c.
+118E and Title XIX of the Social Security Act and any federal demonstration project or waiver relating to the medical assistance program.

-Meaningful Use means the use of certified EHR technology in a meaningful manner, the electronic exchange of health information to improve quality of health care and the use of certified EHR technology to submit clinical quality and other measures.
+Meaningful Use means the use of certified EHR technology in a meaningful manner, the electronic exchange of health information to improve the quality of health care and the use of certified EHR technology to submit clinical quality and other measures.

 Medical School means a legally chartered medical school in any jurisdiction.